The-Bloop/1-Dollar-Recogniser/README.md

 # 1-Dollar-Recogniser
-Recognition of number gestures using the 1$ Recogniser method
+Recognition of single stroke number gestures using the 1$ Recogniser method